josh-works/git_practice/readme.md

 - adding and committing
 - modify this document.
 - delete our master branch, because why not?
-- make a pull request. (oh, and re-add our master branch) (this might inspire the aformentioned merge conflict)
+- make a pull request.(this might inspire the aformentioned merge conflict) (oh, and re-add our master branch)
 - checking out earlier commit.
 - Cleaning up